• Skip to main content

 Planning to see the Sistine Chapel and want to know more about the masterpieces you’ll be looking at?
 To help you add depth and meaning to your trip, we detail the top things to see in the Sistine Chapel and why they are so important.

-Top Things to See in the Sistine Chapel
+Top Things To See in the Sistine Chapel

 I cannot tell you how much I wished you were here, for until you have seen the Sistine Chapel, you can have no adequate conception of what man is capable of accomplishing.